calaldees/teachingWorkshops/teacherEducation/howStudentsLearn.md

 * [Parsons problems](https://www.futurelearn.com/info/courses/secondary-programming-pedagogy/0/steps/68422)

 TASK: create a parsons problem for "Bubble Sort" (postit notes)
-* Pair (communicate with technical terminology) - you are not alone to fail
+* Pair (communicate with technical terminology) - you are not alone to fail alone
 * Retrieval practice (for you)
 * Solve another pairs problem